icechen1219/test/README.md

 test for git command

-and init repo from bash
+''and init repo from bash